hopsoft/hustle/README.md

 # Hustle

-Experiment to run Ruby blocks in a separate process
+Experiment to execute Ruby blocks in separate processes.

 ## Examples